tomarrell/miniqueue/README.md

     returned to the *back* of the queue.
 This will cause it to be processed again after the currently waiting messages.

+- `"DACK [seconds]"`: Negatively acknowledges the current message, placing it on a delay for a certain number of `seconds`.
+Once the delay expires, on the next tick given by the `-period` flag, the message will be returned to the front of the queue to be processed as soon as possible.

 ## Benchmarks

 As MiniQueue is still under development, take these benchmarks with a grain of